Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

-While past work has shown generation probabilities to be predictive of which code suggestions programmers are likely to accept~\cite{mozannar2022reading}, this notion of uncertainty may not line up with programmers' intuition.
-For example, when it is time to introduce a new variable name, the model will have many choices, all of which may have low generation probability simply because none is significantly more statistically probable than the rest.
-However, programmers may incorrectly attribute the uncertainty as indicating a potential error.
-Likewise, if there are multiple correct ways to implement a function, they cannot all simultaneously have high generation probability, meaning that some will necessarily appear ``uncertain.''
+While past work has shown generation probabilities to be predictive of which code suggestions programmers are likely to accept~\cite{mozannar2022reading}, this expression of uncertainty may not always line up with programmers' intuition.
+For example, when naming a new variable, the model will have numerous choices, and this necessarily limits any specific choice's generation probability.
+However, programmers may incorrectly attribute this uncertainty as indicating a potential error.
+A similar situation arises when there are multiple correct ways to implement a function.
 The disconnect between the meaning of a generation probability and a programmer's intuition may be exacerbated by the fact that language models can be confidently wrong, producing \emph{fluently inadequate}~\cite{martindale2019identifying} outputs that are merely statistically plausible linguistically, but that lose or hallucinate information~\cite[e.g.,][]{hallucinating2022,bender2021stochastic}.

-Given that the ultimate goal of a programmer working with a code generation tool is generally to produce high quality code that does what it is intended to do, we hypothesize that a more useful notion of the uncertainty of a generated token is the likelihood that a programmer would need to modify or delete this token in order to arrive at code that satisfied their needs.
+We hypothesize that a more useful notion of token uncertainty to communicate to programmers is the likelihood that they will need modify or delete a generated token in order to arrive at code that meets their needs.
 This is not something that can be obtained directly from the code generation model.
-However, it could potentially be approximated by building a separate model based on logs of programmers' actions when presented with AI-generated code in similar contexts.
-Therefore, we propose that learning an \textit{edit model}, which predicts the aforementioned interactions, may better capture a notion of uncertainty aligned with what programmers need to correct errors and improve the generated output.
+However, it could potentially be approximated by building a separate \textit{edit model} based on logs of programmers' actions in similar contexts.

 In this paper, we learn a closed-world edit model to achieve two goals: (1) to show a proof-of-concept implementation of such an edit model, and (2) as a probe to determine whether revealing such a notion of uncertainty to programmers would enable them to more quickly and accurately produce code when collaborating with a code generation model.
 We next describe how we built this model for the purposes of our study.
 In Section~\ref{sec:discussion}, we discuss the feasibility of building a more general edit model, suitable for open-world settings.